Periodic homogenization with an interface: The multi-dimensional case: Main tool for identifying the limit process

-We use a standard multiscale expansion for $g^\eps$ of the form \begin{equ} g^\eps = g_0 + \eps g_1 + \eps^2 g_2\;. \end{equ} Now to find such a $g^{\eps}$.
+Now to find such a $g^{\eps}$.
 We proceed by starting off with a constant order term, that is, the typical term one would expect for the escape time if we were dealing with a Brownian motion, then removing the order $\frac{1}{\eps}$ terms that arise when the operator $L^{\eps}$ acts on the constant order term by adding an order $\eps$ term.
-Then finally, we add an order $\eps^{2}$ term to remove the constant order terms that are produced by the action of $L^{\eps}$ on the order $\eps$ term.
+Then finally we add an order $\eps^{2}$ term to remove the constant order terms that are produced by the action of $L^{\eps}$ on the order $\eps$ term.
 Incidentally, this approach of correction works exactly with the maximum order term in $\eps$ being 2 and produces a series of terms that are known and have the right properties to provide a uniform bound.